pmclanahan/basket-lib/packages/celery/docs/tutorials/debugging.rst

 to enable access from the outside you have to set the environment variable :envvar:`CELERY_RDB_HOST`.

-When `celeryd` encounters your breakpoint it will log the following information::
+When the worker encounters your breakpoint it will log the following information::

-    [INFO/MainProcess] Got task from broker:
+    [INFO/MainProcess] Received task:
         tasks.add[d7261c71-4962-47e5-b342-2448bedd20e8]
     [WARNING/PoolWorker-1] Remote Debugger:6900:
         Please telnet 127.0.0.1 6900.
 Type `exit` in session to continue.